AIByJohannes/simple-rag/README.md

 - **LLM Inference:** Placeholder for vLLM (or a similar solution) for serving Large Language Models (e.g., Llama 8B) and embeddings (e.g., Nomic).
 - **Backend API:** Python with FastAPI and LangChain.
 - **Frontend Web App:** Vite + React.

----
-*This README is a work in progress and will be updated as the project evolves.*